9 Ways to Craft Captivating and Effective Real Estate Email Subject Lines

-You’re not trying to write them a novel: you want to hit them with a quick jab.
+You’re not trying to write them a novel—you only want to give them enough to entice them.
 Instead of “The real estate listings you need to see right now,” trying something like “Don’t miss these listings” or “Make house-hunting easier.”

 2. Don’t Be Afraid of a Little Mystery

-It turns out that while customers have been inoculated to common sales pitches in their mailbox, everyone loves a good mystery.
+Though customers have become accustomed to common sales pitches in their mailbox, everyone loves a good mystery.

 When deciding on your email subject lines for real estate, don’t be afraid to think outside the box and offer your future customers an enticing hook.
 It creates a curiosity gap.

-The only job of a subject line is to get the reader to open the email.
+The only job of a email subject lines is to get the reader to open.

-So, try taking an oblique angle on your approach.
+So, try taking a unique strategy for your approach.

-A subject line like “Let’s get right to it” creates an itch in the mind – one, a reader can’t help but scratch.
-You could also go for “It’s been awhile” or “I can’t believe I forgot,” anything that asks a question of the reader.
+A subject line like “Let’s get right to it” creates curiosity readers feel compelled to follow.
+You could also go for “It’s been a while” or “I can’t believe I forgot,” anything that asks a question of the reader.

 One we’ve used that works great is starting with “Something happened and…”.

 A subject line like this compels the mind to bridge the information gap.
-We can’t help but wonder what did actually happen, and what that means for us.
+We can’t help but wonder what happens, and what that means for us.

 It’s very important the email subject lines that use this curiosity mechanism to lead to an email that truly delivers on the initial message, or you’ll cause your reader to lose confidence and trust in you.

 It’s not about tricking your customers, it’s about giving them the chance to learn about the truly amazing listings, service and offers you have for them.